-MIS 435 (3-3-0) Electronic Commerce: This course introduces emerging online technologies and trends and their influence on the electronic commerce marketplace.
+MIS 435 - Electronic Commerce

+This course introduces emerging online technologies and trends and their influence on the electronic commerce marketplace.
 Students will learn various revenue models and how to market on the Web, various legal and ethical issues, important security issues, and how to plan for electronic commerce.
 This course also introduces the current Web design concepts and techniques that will help students develop a real electronic commerce site.

-MIS 440 (3-3-0) New Topics In MIS: Information technology is a very dynamic field that changes very quickly.
+MIS 440 - New Topics In MIS

+Information technology is a very dynamic field that changes very quickly.
 The new concepts introduced in this area will be presented in this seminar course.

-MIS 450 (3-3-0) Advanced SQL: This course provides students with advanced SQL skills that allow them to write effective queries against single and multiple tables; manipulate data in tables; create database schema objects; create indices and constraints; alter existing schema objects; create and query external tables; and learn to use the advanced features of SQL in order to query and manipulate data within the database.
+MIS 450 - Advanced SQL

+This course provides students with advanced SQL skills that allow them to write effective queries against single and multiple tables; manipulate data in tables; create database schema objects; create indices and constraints; alter existing schema objects; create and query external tables; and learn to use the advanced features of SQL in order to query and manipulate data within the database.
 Students also learn to control privileges at the object and system level and will be able to work with date-time functions available in the Oracle Database.
 In this course, students use Oracle SQL Developer as the main development tool.
-SQL\Plus will be introduced as an optional development tool.
+SQLPlus will be introduced as an optional development tool.
 This course is one of three Oracle certification training courses.

-MIS 451 (3-3-0) Programming with Advanced PL/SQL: This course covers advanced PL/SQL concepts.
+MIS 451 - Programming with Advanced PL/SQL

+This course covers advanced PL/SQL concepts.
 Students learn to create PL/SQL blocks of application code that can be shared by multiple forms; create reports and data management applications; create anonymous PL/SQL blocks; work with stored procedures and functions; declare variables; trap exceptions; and declare and control cursors.
 In addition, students learn to develop, execute, and manage PL\SQL stored program units such as procedures, functions, packages, and database triggers.
 They also learn to manage object dependencies and the recompilation of invalid objects.
 This course also describes the characteristics and techniques of the manipulation of large objects.
 Students are introduced to the uses of some of the Oracle-supplied packages.
 This is one of three Oracle certification training courses.

-Prerequisite: MIS 321 and MIS 450
+Prerequisite: MIS 321 or MIS 450

-MIS 452 (3-3-0) Advanced Database Design and Development: The objective of this course is to provide students with the practical database experience necessary for the successful completion of the Oracle PL/SQL Developer Certified Associate Exam.
+MIS 452 - Advanced Database Design and Development

+The objective of this course is to provide students with the practical database experience necessary for the successful completion of the Oracle PL/SQL Developer Certified Associate Exam.
 Students will be required to design a database for a business situation, create and manage all objects necessary for implementation, and perform various maintenance operations on that database.
 This is one of three Oracle certification training courses.

-Prerequisite: MIS 321 and MIS 450
+Prerequisite: MIS 321 or MIS 450

-MIS 455 (3-3-0) Business Modeling and Simulation: This is an elective course for MIS majors and for business majors who are interested in learning the process of modeling business situations and developing model applications using popular Excel add-ins such as: Solver optimization, Crystal ball for forecasting, RiskAmp Monte Carlo simulation, TreePlan for decision analysis, and @Risk for risk analysis.
+MIS 455 - Business Modeling and Simulation

+This is an elective course for MIS majors and for business majors who are interested in learning the process of modeling business situations and developing model applications using popular Excel add-ins such as: Solver optimization, Crystal ball for forecasting, RiskAmp Monte Carlo simulation, TreePlan for decision analysis, and @Risk for risk analysis.
 This course combines tangible applications in Finance, Marketing and Operations with a modeling philosophy of learning by doing

-Prerequisite: MIS 300 And BADM 216 And MGMT 325 And MGMT 325
+Prerequisite: MIS 300 and BADM 216 and MGMT 325 and MGMT 325

-MIS 498 (3-3-0) Information Systems Internship: This course involves the application of quantitative and systems skills developed in the academic environment to problems in a real-world operating environment.
+MIS 498 - Information Systems Internship

+This course involves the application of quantitative and systems skills developed in the academic environment to problems in a real-world operating environment.
 The participant will receive practical training and experience under the guidance of the staff of a local business or government organization and a faculty supervisor.
 Available internships are filled on a competitive basis.